Maywood, California: Parks and recreation

 Maywood has two major parks and two small "pocket parks".
 The existing Maywood Park at 4801 E 58th Street and the new Maywood Riverfront Park at 5000 Slauson Avenue are currently the largest parks in the city, both are in the east side of the city.
 Maywood Park has a baseball field and the Maywood Activity Center, which opened in 1999.
 The Parks and Recreation Department currently maintains all of the parks in the city and offers many activities for all ages, seniors, adults and youth.
 Mr. Aldo Perez is Director of Parks and Recreation.
 The two pocket parks are Pixely Park and Pine Avenue Park.

 The Maywood Activities Center (M.A.C.), is available for general public use and offers a wide variety of classes, specialty rooms, indoor basketball court, gymnasium, pool and place for clubs and classes to meet.

 The Riverfront Park is located next to the Los Angeles River and has handball courts, a basketball court, and soccer field.
 It also includes an access pathway to the LA River Bike Path that travels through 40 mi of Los Angeles County, including Griffith Park and Long Beach.

 A small pocket park is located in the west side of the city, Pixley Park at 3626 56th Street.
 Two small pocket parks were proposed to the city in 2008, Maywood Avenue Park and Pine Avenue Park are to be built in the future in the west side of the city.
 As the city reorganizes, future plans are on hold.

 Government

 Municipal government

-The council consists of Mayor Heber Marquez, Mayor Pro Tempore Frank Garcia, Councilman Eddie De La Riva, Councilman Ricardo Lara and Councilwoman Jessica Torres.
+As of 2025, the council consists of Mayor Mayra Aguiluz, Mayor Pro Tempore Heber Marquez, Councilman Eddie De La Riva, Councilman Frank Garcia and Councilman Jaime Flores.

 The City of Maywood has Jennifer Vasquez as full-time City Manager.